 · Offer Quality Time

 This is extremely important if you want your child to understand what is happening in the world.
-Young children require a considerable amount of quality time with their parents.
+Young children require a considerable amount of quality time with their parents, however quality of time is not to be confused with quantity.
 Keep in mind that your social connectedness is of paramount importance for your child to learn and practice social distancing.
+A great ways to give your child special, quality time is by participating in something together.
+Such as the Dear Daughter Workshop.
+A relationship workshop that is now available in virtual form to enjoy from home.
 Plus, it will help them improve resilient behavior toward the pandemic.

 · Give Age-Appropriate Information